 If your income is above this median household income, you definitely won’t qualify for Chapter 7 bankruptcy.
 You would be required to file Chapter 13 bankruptcy.
 With Chapter 13, you will end up paying back at least half of your balances on each account.
 For that reason, Chapter 13 bankruptcy is rarely worth filing.
-The only case where Chapter 13 bankruptcy is worth filing, would be if you are on the urge of having your home foreclosed on.
+The only case where Chapter 13 bankruptcy is worth filing will be if you are on the urge of having your home foreclosed on.
 In some cases, Chapter 13 bankruptcy can save your home.
-The judge will reorganize your bills so that they are affordable to pay them off over around five years.
+The judge will reorganize your bills so that they are affordable to pay them off over five years.

-Indiana residents are also required to take a consumer credit counseling class and obtain a bankruptcy certificate from this class, with a certified credit counseling company.
+Indiana residents are also required to take a consumer credit counseling class and obtain a bankruptcy certificate from this class with a certified credit counseling company.
 This class is designed to educate you on debt relief programs, in hopes of keeping you out of bankruptcy.
 Bankruptcy will have the worst effect on a person’s credit, so you want to try to avoid filing for BK at all costs.

 Indiana Debt Relief Program Guidelines & Requirements

-- Debt validation plans require over $7,500 in unsecured bills and like with debt settlement almost any type of unsecured debt qualifies.
+- Debt validation plans require over $7,500 in unsecured bills, and like with debt settlement, almost any type of unsecured debt qualifies.